tshepang/blog-movies/content/movies/2011 movie review.rst

 subject matter of conmen is fairly popular yes, but in here is the added twist of the perpetrators not having any material gain out of it).
 The runner-up is `Dark Matter`_, followed by `Pathology`_.
+The **best story concept** can be seen in `Groundhog Day`_, where the lead character experiences the same day over and over again.

 I don't really pay much attention to this one, but I'll give the **best make-up** honor to `Pathology`_ for making corpses look so convincing.